wmlutz/rnschedule/README.md

 I'm looking to add new contributors/maintainers to help out.
 So if you like this repo and want to help make it better let me know.

 ## To-Do List

+The component is very much under-construction.
+Want to help build something?
+Here is my to-do list:

 * Fix overlapping appointment issues.
 * Provide more control over Calendar Strip Styling.